trexjacket/trexjacket/docs_src/tutorials/value-override/1-building-ui.rst

     dialogs.open_start_form('Homepage')

 Here we define our default values for the workbook settings as well as open our ``Homepage`` form.
-In order to open dialogs using Tableau Extensions, you must open your main form using ``dialogs.open_start_form``.
+In order to open dialogs we must open our primary form using ``dialogs.open_start_form``.

 Homepage
 --------